Search

 The Chess Club is under the supervision of F.I.D.E.
 Chess Master, Mr. Ioan Crisan, who has been teaching chess at Lauremont School for over 20 years.

-Mission to Mars: Robotics and Aerospace Engineering
+Robotics and Mechanical Engineering

 The Chess Club is under the supervision of F.I.D.E.
 Chess Master, Mr. Ioan Crisan, who has been teaching chess at Lauremont School for over 20 years.
 For more information contact Mr. Crisan at: icrisan@lauremontschool.ca.